pstaszko/vs-customize-window-title/README.md

 **Description**

-This lightweight extension allows changing the window title of Visual Studio to include a folder tree with a configurable min depth and max depth distance from the solution/project file, and the use of special tags to help with many other possible scenarios (Git, TFS...).
+This lightweight extension allows changing the window title of Visual Studio to include a folder tree with a configurable min depth and max depth distance from the solution/project file, and the use of special tags to help with many other possible scenarios (Git, Mercurial, TFS...).

 Solution-specific overriding rules are available as well to cover virtually any possible renaming needs.